Parents: Do You Want To Help Your Children

 One area in which a parent can help is for children who have a substandard credit history.
 It should be noted that adding a co-borrower with a clean credit history in no way erases the existence of a poor credit history.
 On the other hand, a strong co-borrower may be able to make the difference in cases where the credit history of the child is close, but not quite up to standards.
 It should also be noted that the credit score, which is used for a determination of the rate, would come from the child if it is lower than the parents’ scores.

-The Federal Reserve Board has shown that homeowners as a whole have over ten times the net worth of renters.
-Helping a child enter the world of homeownership may be the most important help you can give your children in their lifetime.
+The Federal Reserve Board has shown that homeowners have an average net worth of over ten times the net worth of renters.
+Therefore, helping a child enter the world of home ownership may be the most important help you can give your children in their lifetime – from both an economic and a social economic perspective.